asperti/SST_reconstruction/README.md

 ![Animation of the SST reconstruction for year 2022](animation.gif)

-The animation describes our reconstruction of SST temperature for the year 2022 relative to the Seas surrounding Italy.
+The animation describes our reconstruction of SST temperature for the year 2022 relative to the Seas surrounding Italy (smoothed version).

 ___